|

 What helped you succeed in college?
 Studying very hard, and getting help from my instructors

 What advice would you give students?
-Do not hesitate to get help from the instructor, tutoring center, and review your
+Do not hesitate to get help from the instructor, tutoring center, and review your progress in class on regular basis

 Name: Salvador Guerrero (MPS Math 41 - Precalculus 1)